As the manager of a flow, you can allow the participants to hand-in in groups. This is chosen in the pane "Basic" > "Details" > "Group type":

-If the group form Group paper is chosen the participants will have to form or take part in a group in order to be allowed to hand in.
-Each group member will have access to hand in and withdraw on behalf of the entire group, and only one paper can be handed in.
+If the group form Group paper is chosen, the participants will have to form or take part in a group in order to be allowed to hand in.
+Each group member will can hand in and withdraw on behalf of the entire group, and only one paper can be handed in.
 This will be useful, when you have a group form with a collected submission on behalf of the entire group.
-This means the participants will receive collected feedback from Annotate and there will be only one plagiarism report.
+This means the participants will receive collected feedback from the assessor tool and there will be only one plagiarism report.

-Note: If the group form "Group paper" is removed after the flow has started all participant hand-ins will be deleted and the participants need to hand in again.
+Note: If the group form "Group paper" is removed after the flow has started all participant hand-ins will be deleted and the participants must hand in again.